vaibhavkapase1302/AWS-Services/EC2 Section/readme.md

 - Inbound rules [ Incomming Traffic ]
 - Outbound rules [ Outgoing Traffic ]

+### Amazon Machine Images (AMIs)
+Preconfigured templates for your instances that package the components you need for your server (including the operating system and additional software).

+### Instance types
+Various configurations of CPU, memory, storage, networking capacity, and graphics hardware for your instances.
+- t2.micro [ ]

+### Amazon EBS volumes
+Persistent storage volumes for your data using Amazon Elastic Block Store (Amazon EBS).

 ### EC2 Instance Connect:
 * By using SSH:
 * By using RDP Client: